The Psychology of Envy and Social Justice May 30, 2017

 The social justice movement and critical race theory advocates use terminology to disguise the complete negativity of their ideology.
-They promote a worldview based in a spirit of offense.
+They promote a worldview based in envy or "covetousness" and a spirit of offense.
 According to them, people are divided into groups based upon the way in which they are oppressed, and choosing to be offended about how one is oppressed is a requirement of membership in this movement!

 But on the other hand, if you are someone who chooses to cultivate a spirit of JOY (instead of a spirit of offense) in your own life and in your sphere of influence, then the social justice movement is most certainly NOT for you!